-APU will provide remote learning in virtual modalities this fall, creating dynamic remote classroom environments with an emphasis on faculty/student interactions, a hallmark of an Azusa Pacific education.
+APU will provide remote learning in virtual modalities this spring, creating dynamic remote classroom environments with an emphasis on faculty/student interactions, a hallmark of an Azusa Pacific education.
 You will experience Christ-centered academic excellence supported by technology improvements to enhance teaching and learning.
 While the majority of students will take their courses remotely, a few students in specific majors preparing them for professions deemed essential by the state of California will still take some classes in-person, in alignment with state and county public health guidelines.

 APU has substantial expertise in remote learning, with online academic programs offered regularly since 2000.
 In order to enrich your remote learning experience this fall, APU has made significant investments in up-to-date technologies and extended student educational support.

 To elevate faculty/student engagement, all classrooms will be equipped with additional technologies, including cameras and microphones.
 Faculty are spending the summer preparing quality coursework for remote learning that reflects our institutional commitment to academic excellence.
 We prioritized classroom adaptations that mirror changes unfolding in today’s work settings.
 The ability to be flexible and adaptable to changes in the marketplace and technology are highly sought-after skills by employers.

 For the few students who will take some required classes on campus, they will be supported by our comprehensive health and safety plan that incorporates county, state, and federal health agency directives.
 These include physical distancing protocols for all courses, programs, clinicals, and labs approved for on-campus delivery, as well as for students, faculty, and staff who must be on campus.
 Cleaning and sanitation of buildings, classes, and public spaces in accordance with strict protocols and health and safety guidelines will be employed.